 Participating in this lesson will help students to achieve the following learning outcomes:

-- Students will view their school's current emergency bushfire plan, identifying any areas that need reviewing. - Students will identify key messages in their school's emergency bushfire plan, and use these to educate others. - Students will begin to develop a Bushfire Survival Plan with their family.
+- Students will view their school's current emergency bushfire plan, identifying any areas that need reviewing. - Students will identify key messages in their school's emergency bushfire plan, and use these to educate others.

 Resources

 You will need: